A vertical Liouville subfoliation on the cotangent bundle of a Cartan space and some related structures: Introduction and preliminaries

 \subsection{Introduction}

-The study of interrelations between the geometry of foliations on the tangent manifold of a Finsler space and the geometry of the Finsler space itself was initiated and intensively studied by Bejancu and Farran \cite{Bej}.
+The study of interrelations between the geometry of some natural foliations on the tangent manifold of a Finsler space and the geometry of the Finsler space itself was initiated and intensively studied by Bejancu and Farran \cite{Bej}.
 The main idea of their paper is to emphasize the importance of some foliations which exist on the tangent bundle of a Finsler space $(M, F)$, in studying the differential geometry of $(M, F)$ itself.
+In this direction, in the last decades, the geometrical aspects determined by these foliations on the tangent manifold of a Finsler space were studied \cite{C-C, Ma-I, P-T-Z, P-N}.
 On the other hand in a very recent paper \cite{A-R1} a similar study of some natural foliations in cotangent bundle $T^*M$ of a Cartan space $(M, K)$ is given.
 It is shown that geometry of these foliations is closely related to the geometry of the Cartan space $(M, K)$ itself.
 This approach is used to obtain new characterizations of Cartan spaces with negative constant curvature.

-The aim of our paper is to continue the study of these foliations on the cotangent bundle of a Cartan space $(M,K)$ from more points of view as: the cohomology of $c$--indicatrix cotangent bundle, the study of some linear conections of Vr\u{a}nceanu and Vaisman type on Cartan spaces related to foliated structures, the study of a certain $(n,2n-1)$--codimensional subfoliation $(\mathcal{F}_V,\mathcal{F}_{C^*})$ on $T^*M_0$ given by vertical foliation $\mathcal{F}_V$ and the line foliation $\mathcal{F}_{C^*}$ spanned by the vertical Liouville-Hamilton vector field $C^*$ and the existence of a triplet basic connections adapted to this subfoliation.
-The notions are introduced by analogy with similar notions on the tangent manifold of a Finsler space.
+The aim of our paper is to continue the study of these foliations on the cotangent bundle of a Cartan space $(M,K)$ from more points of view as: the study of some linear connections of Vr\u{a}nceanu type on Cartan spaces related to foliated structures, the study of a certain $(n,2n-1)$--codimensional subfoliation $(\mathcal{F}_V,\mathcal{F}_{C^*})$ on $T^*M_0$ given by vertical foliation $\mathcal{F}_V$ and the line foliation $\mathcal{F}_{C^*}$ spanned by the vertical Liouville-Hamilton vector field $C^*$ and the existence of a triplet basic connections adapted to this subfoliation.
+Also, some aspects concerning the cohomology of $c$--indicatrix cotangent bundle are investigated.
+The notions are introduced by analogy with corresponding notions on the tangent manifold of a Finsler space, \cite{I-P, Ma-I}.